Tochukz/AWS-Cloud-Developer/Udemy-Neal-Davis/section-10-ecs-and-eks/extra-10.1-ec2-launch-task/extra-10.1.md

 ### Description

-This example is a continution of `hol-139-ec2-launch-type` and a variation of `hol-140-task-service-alb` In `hol-139-ec2-launch-type` we created an ECS Cluster and registered an EC2 instance to serve as a _ECS Container Instance_.
+This example is a continuation of `hol-139-ec2-launch-type` and a variation of `hol-140-task-service-alb`.
+In `hol-139-ec2-launch-type` we created an ECS Cluster and registered an EC2 instance to serve as a _ECS Container Instance_.
-Here we lauch an ECS Task, to run on the _ECS Container Instance_.
+Here we launch an ECS Task, to run on the _ECS Container Instance_.
 The ECS Task is a standalone task and is not managed by an ECS Service.

 An _ECS Container Instance_ is an EC2 instance that is running the _ECS-Optimized AMI_.
 It may also be called just _container instance_ in the context of an ECS cluster running an EC2 launch type.